virajleedstrinity/Software-Engineering-Assessment-1-/README.md

 - App code is located in the `master` branch.
 - Documents are available in the root directory.
 - Due to separate commit histories, `main` and `master` are not merged.
-Please view the `master` branch for the full app
+Please view the `master` branch for the full app the tools i have used for the software enginerring assesment 1.
+- Draw.io – for creating system architecture and flow diagrams
+- SQLite – for building and managing the database in the CD module
+- AI assistant – used for brainstorming, planning, feedback, and editing support

 https://github.com/virajleedstrinity/Software-Engineering-Assessment-1-/tree/main